cehfisher/cehfisher/README.md

 # 😸 Hello, I'm Carie!

 ## 🚀 About Me
-I'm an accessibility strategist and digital inclusion expert with 15+ years transforming digital experiences for diverse users.
-I bridge technical development expertise with inclusive design principles to create technology that truly works for everyone.
+I'm an accessibility strategist and digital inclusion advocate with over 15 years of experience making digital experiences better for everyone.
+I combine technical know-how with inclusive design to create technology that truly works for all.

-I specialize in building and scaling enterprise accessibility programs, developing accessible solutions that leverage emerging technologies including AI, and creating comprehensive accessibility curriculum that educates cross-functional teams.
-My approach balances compliance requirements with exceptional user experiences.
+I focus on building and growing accessibility programs, creating accessible solutions using emerging technologies like AI, and developing training that helps teams make accessibility a priority.
+My goal is to balance meeting compliance needs with delivering awesome user experiences.

 ## ✨ What I Do
-**Program Management for Accessibility at GitHub:** I support the Accessibility Champions program, gather valuable feedback from users and customers, and work to make GitHub Copilot more accessible for everyone.
+**Accessibility Program Manager at GitHub:** I empower accessibility champions, gather valuable insights from our users and customers, and work to make GitHub Copilot AI more inclusive and accessible for everyone!

-## 💻 Tech I Love
+## 💻 Top 3 Professional Highlights
-- **Languages:** ARIA, HTML, CSS, JavaScript, and more.
+1. **Created [Google’s Learn Accessibility course](https://web.dev/learn/accessibility):** A free, comprehensive resource to help developers build more inclusive web experiences.
-- **Frameworks & Tools:** React, Next.js, Tailwind CSS, and WCAG best practices.
+2. **Built the [A11y Style Guide](https://a11y-style-guide.com/style-guide):** A helpful resource for designing and developing accessible, inclusive websites.
-- **Accessibility Tools:** Lighthouse, axe-core, and screen readers like NVDA and VoiceOver.
+3. **Spoke on an off-Broadway stage at [Smashing Conference NYC](https://smashingconf.com/ny-2024):** Delivered a talk on *How to Use AI to Build Accessible Products* to an incredible audience of designers and developers.

 ## 🌟 Fun Facts
 - I'm a gardening enthusiast who loves the smell of steaming mulch in the morning 🌱